Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

 Aspose.Cells provides the feature to export worksheet CSS separately when you convert your Excel file to HTML.
-Please use HtmlSaveOptions.ExportWorksheetCSSSeparately property for this purpose and set it to true while saving Excel file to HTML format.
+Please use the HtmlSaveOptions.ExportWorksheetCSSSeparately property for this purpose and set it to true while saving an Excel file to HTML format.

 Analyzing your prompt, please hold on...